ministryofjustice/security-guidance/docs/protecting-whatsapp-accounts.md

 Always enable two-step verification on your account.
 Any future attempt to register a device needs a PIN to enable the app.
 Do this by going into the **Settings** then **Account** menu on the app.
 Select the **Two-step verification option**.

-If there's something suspicious about your MoJ account, or the messages in the account, contact the MoJ [Security team](mailto:security@justice.gov.uk).
+If there's something suspicious about your account, or the messages in the account, contact the .
 Ask for help as soon as possible.

-Always follow MoJ policy about applications for official business or storing business-related information.
-Don't use unapproved applications for MoJ official business.
-Don't use unapproved applications for storing MoJ business-related data.
+Always follow policy about applications for official business or storing business-related information.
+Don't use unapproved applications for official business.
+Don't use unapproved applications for storing business-related data.
 Always use [approved applications](general-user-video-and-messaging-apps-guidance.md) and [storage tools](https://intranet.justice.gov.uk/guidance/knowledge-information/).

 ## WhatsApp account do's and dont's

-**Do** ask [Security team](mailto:security@justice.gov.uk) for help if you think your WhatsApp account has been compromised.
+**Do** ask for help if you think your WhatsApp account has been compromised.

 **Do** enable two-step verification on your account.
 Do this by going into the **Settings** then **Account** menu on the app.
 Select the **Two-step verification option**.